bhaskatripathi/Randomwalks/README.md

 # Randomwalks
-Random Walk strategies for optimization algorithms using Low-Discrepancy Sequences and quasi-Monte Carlo simulations.
+Random Walk strategies for optimization algorithms using **Low-Discrepancy Sequences and quasi-Monte Carlo simulations**.
 Sobol quasi-random sequence was developed in 1967.
 Since then, it has evolved.
-I have added two-quasi Monte Carlo sequences in the original version to improve the uniformity in distribution.
+I have added to the subject by adding two-quasi Monte Carlo sequences in the original version to improve the uniformity in distribution.
+I am calling this improvement as Sanitized-SOBOL method.

 ![GitHub Logo](/Quasi-MonteCarlo.png)